josebright/lendsqr-fe-test/README.md

 ### Key Features

-- **Login System**: Secure authentication mechanism allowing users to access the dashboard.
+- **Login Screen**: Authentication mechanism allowing users to access the dashboard.
-- **Dashboard**: A central hub for users to view and interact with their data.
+- **Dashboard Screen**: A central hub for users to view and interact with their data.

 ## Technology Stack